-These investments cannot be redeemed with the funds.
-Instead, the nature of these investments is that distributions are received through various means including, but not limited to the cash distributed by the fund from business income from portfolio companies, dividend payments paid by a company to a fund, or the liquidation of the underlying assets or interests of the fund over the contractual term lives of each partnership investment.
+The nature of these investments is that distributions are received through various means including, but not limited to the cash distributed by the fund from business income from portfolio companies, dividend payments paid by a company to a fund, or the liquidation of the underlying assets or interests of the fund over the contractual term lives of each partnership investment.
 The contractual terms of these investments generally range between 10-15 years from the original investment date depending upon whether optional extensions are exercised by the General Partners of the partnerships.
-Based on the terms of the limited partnership investments, it is anticipated that the last of the proceeds of these investments will be returned no later than January 4, 2025 for ITD I and November 3, 2033 for ITD II, with the bulk of the proceeds being received sooner.
+Based on the terms of the limited partnership investments, it is anticipated that the last of the proceeds of investments will be returned no later than January 4, 2025 for all closed-ended funds within ITD I and August 3, 2034 for all closed-ended funds within ITD II, with the bulk of the proceeds being received sooner.
+Proceeds of investments for all open-ended funds will be returned periodically until the Treasurer's Office determines to redeem its investment.
 The fair values of the ownership interests in the various limited partnership investments have been determined based on the most recent capital account balances provided by the respective general partners of each limited partnership.
-Due to the uniqueness and illiquid nature of the underlying privately-held investments, general partners use valuation techniques that rely on unobservable inputs such as estimates and appraisals derived from comparable market transactions to determine the net asset value per share for limited partner investors, which are audited annually by independent auditors for each partnership investment.
+Due to the uniqueness and illiquid nature of the underlying privatelyheld investments, general partners use valuation techniques that rely on unobservable inputs such as estimates and appraisals derived from comparable market transactions to determine the net asset value per share for limited partner investors, which are audited annually by independent auditors for each partnership investment.